oscapstone/oscapstone.github.io/_build/html/_sources/labs/lab5.rst.txt

   * Your user-registered handler must be in user mode.
   * Our test program could also apply to your POSIX signal implementation.
 You should test your implementation in this part with our user program, if your signal handler can only work in your own testcase, you will only receive at most half of the points of this part.
+  * You should copy the user-registered handler when program calls fork

 To meet our standards, please follow the guidelines below :
 In order to let a process send transmit signals to any other process, you must implement the `kill(pid, signal)` system call.
 Meanwhile, you must implement the SIGKILL default signal handler (terminate the process).
 The signal(signal, handler) system call must then be implemented so that a user program can register its function as the signal's handler.